Labiaplasty

 A doctor who is a gynecologist, urogynecologist and practicing obstetrician is the ideal physician to perform labiaplasty.
 Doctors with these credentials have the most extensive knowledge of a woman’s body and the unique issues they present with, enabling them to make the best decision for each woman and their individual needs.

-Dr. Litrel, Dr. Gandhi and Dr. Haley are also certified in the subspecialty of Female Pelvic Medicine and Reconstructive Surgery (FPMRS).
+Dr. Litrel and Dr. Haley are also certified in the subspecialty of Female Pelvic Medicine and Reconstructive Surgery (FPMRS).
 Their certifications allow them to bring additional training and skills to perform all intricate pelvic floor surgeries, including labiaplasty to their patients.

 Women From All Over to Seek the Expertise of our Vaginal Rejuvenation Surgeons

-At Cherokee Women’s Health, three of our doctors are double board-certified gynecologists, urogynecologists and practicing obstetricians, giving them the highest professional qualifications and credentials.
+At Cherokee Women’s Health, two of our physicians are double board-certified gynecologists, urogynecologists, and practicing obstetricians, giving them the highest professional qualifications and credentials.
 Their expertise allows them to fully understand a woman’s body both inside and out, which translates into the best treatment with the best outcome.

 Women travel from all over to visit Cherokee Women’s Health at their Woodstock and Canton offices in north metro Atlanta.